Building material: Fired bricks and clay blocks

 Bricks are made in a similar way to mud-bricks except without the fibrous binder such as straw and are fired ("burned" in a brick clamp or kiln) after they have air-dried to permanently harden them.
-Kiln fired clay bricks are a ceramic material.
+Kiln-fired clay bricks are a ceramic material.
 Fired bricks can be solid or have hollow cavities to aid in drying and make them lighter and easier to transport.
-The individual bricks are placed upon each other in courses using mortar.
-Successive courses being used to build up walls, arches, and other architectural elements.
+The individual bricks are placed upon each other in courses using mortar, with successive courses being used to build up walls, arches, and other architectural elements.
 Fired brick walls are usually substantially thinner than cob/adobe while keeping the same vertical strength.
 They require more energy to create but are easier to transport and store, and are lighter than stone blocks.
 Romans extensively used fired brick of a shape and type now called Roman bricks.
-Building with brick gained much popularity in the mid-18th century and 19th centuries.
+Building with brick gained much popularity in the mid-18th and 19th centuries.
 This was due to lower costs with increases in brick manufacturing and fire-safety in increasingly crowded cities.

-The cinder block supplemented or replaced fired bricks in the late 20th century often being used for the inner parts of masonry walls and by themselves.
+The cinder block supplemented or replaced fired bricks in the late 20th century, often being used for the inner parts of masonry walls but also by themselves.

 Structural clay tiles (clay blocks) are clay or terracotta and typically are perforated with holes.